Bairei/angular-express-sequelize-milking-app/README.md

 deploying:
 * `npm install`, while in project's main directory
 * `npm start` to launch application
-* assumming there were no errors during compiling the project, enter address `localhost:3000` in the browser
+* assumming there were no errors while compiling the project, enter address `localhost:3000` in the browser